Your manuscript is written. You don’t want to make any substantial changes to it.

 Scary!

-Your book, about to go out into the world.
+Your book is about to go out into the world.

-To be read by people who don’t know you.
-Who won’t make allowances.
+It will be read by people who don’t know you.
+They won’t make allowances.

 You have a niggling doubt that you might have misspelt or misused some words.